neams-th-coe/cardinal/doc/content/tutorials/cht1.md

 quantities to variables accessible through [!ac](OCCA) kernels.
-The `kernelInfo` object is used to define two variables - `Vz` and `inlet_T` that will be accessible through the [!ac](GPU) kernels, eliminating some burden on the user if the problem setup must be changed in multiple locations throughout the nekRS input files.
+The `kernelInfo` object is used to define two variables - `Vz` and `inlet_T` that will be accessible through the [!ac](GPU) kernels, eliminating some burden on the user if the problem setup must be changed in multiple locations throughout the NekRS input files.

 Finally, the `fluid.oudf` file is shown below.
-Because the velocity is enabled, additional boundary condition functions must be specified in addition to those in [#part1].
+Because the velocity is enabled, additional boundary condition functions must be specified.
 The `velocityDirichletConditions` function applies Dirichlet conditions to velocity, where `bc->u` is the $x$-component of velocity, `bc->v` is the $y$-component of velocity, and `bc->z` is the $z$-component of velocity.
 In this function, the kernel variable `Vz` that was defined in the `fluid.udf` file